GDPR Privacy Training

 General Workforce Privacy Awareness Training

-This course (~ 25 minutes) covers the same material as the Global Privacy and Data Protection course but with some additional content and in a different style.
+This data protection training course (~ 25 minutes) covers the same material as the Global Privacy and Data Protection course but with some additional content and in a different style.
 The course focuses on key concepts of privacy common across international jurisdictions as well as explains areas where approaches to privacy diverge.
 The course discusses why data protection and privacy are important, how to recognize personal data, and the various responsibilities that must be followed throughout the life cycle of personal data.

 This privacy awareness training course (~ 15 minutes) is a highly-interactive overview of privacy responsibilities and protections regarding the collection, use, and sharing of personal data.
 The course tracks the life cycle of personal data, starting from when it is collected or created.
 The course concludes with a discussion of data retention and destruction.